-With a Fire TV Stick, like this one from Amazon, you have access to Amazon’s streaming content, along with other apps.
+With a Fire TV Stick, you have access to Amazon’s streaming content, along with other apps.
 The convenient device came with a remote that makes it easy to navigate the on-screen interface.
 The remote even comes with Alexa so you can quickly find the show you want to watch.
 There’s a lot to like about the Fire Stick remote, but it would be simpler if you can use a universal one, but can you?

 You can use a universal remote with a Fire TV Stick, but you may need an adaptor depending on the remote.
 You may also be better off to simply add hardware features to your existing Fire TV Remote.

 So while the answer is yes, you can use some universal remotes with a Fire Stick, not everyone is compatible or able to do this.
 Some will require an adapter or additional hardware.
 For that reason, it’s best to ensure you know what you’re doing by doing a bit of research beforehand; here’s what you need to know.

 Using a Universal Remote with Your Fire TV

 Your Fire TV Stick does not come with built-in infrared (IR) technology like most entertainment devices.
 Instead, your Fire TV remote uses Bluetooth to communicate commands.

 The two technologies are not compatible when it comes to remotes, in fact, we’ve already explored Bluetooth compatibility before.
 If you purchase the wrong one, you can control almost any other connected smart device except for the Fire Stick.

 If you already have a universal remote and don’t want to spend money on a new one, you do have options.
 A receiver might help with syncing issues, and there are also features you can add to your Fire TV Stick with an adapter.

 How to Use an Infrared Universal Remote with the Fire TV